Visiting Skomer Island Puffins & Wildlife (Updated 2024)

 Other Birds on Skomer Island

-Among them are Oystercatchers, Fulmars, Gannets, Shags, Cormorants, Kittiwakes, Herring Gulls and the Lesser and Great Black-Backed Gulls.
+Among the other birds you might spot are Oystercatchers, Fulmars, Gannets, Shags, Cormorants, Kittiwakes, Herring Gulls and the Lesser and Great Black-Backed Gulls.

-If you are lucky you might also spot Peregrin Falcons, Buzzards or Short-eared owls.
+And if you are lucky, you might also spot Peregrin Falcons, Buzzards or Short-eared owls.

 Grey Seals / Porpoises / Dolphins

-On our arrival at Skomer Island, a Grey Seal lay nonchalantly on a rock close by.
-We didn’t take a photo as we assumed we would see plenty more but as it happened, that was our only sighting for the day.
+On our arrival at Skomer Island, a Grey Seal lay nonchalantly on a rock nearby.
+We didn’t take a photo as we assumed we would see plenty more, but as it happened, that was our only sighting for the day.

 You may also spot dolphins while watching the ocean from the clifftops.

-Sharing the burrows around the island, and seemingly unperturbed by this annual influx of Puffins, are hundreds of rabbits.
+Sharing the burrows with the puffins and seemingly unperturbed by this annual influx of Puffins are hundreds of rabbits.

-We saw plenty of baby bunnies hopping around among the Puffins, all going about their business as one happy little community.
+We saw plenty hopping among the Puffins, all going about their business as one happy little community.
 There are estimated to be about 10,000 rabbits on Skomer Island.

 a-rabbit-amongst-the-puffins